kopaka1822/EntityCS/README.md

 }
 ```

-You may also use the manager to perform per entity operations.
-To do that you have to pass a lambda function that will be performed per entity.
+You may also use the manager to perform operations on specific entities, in other words "per entity operations".
+To do so, you have to pass a lambda function that
-Adding the query is still required.
+will be called per entity.
+But still, adding the query is required for fast executing.

 ```c++
 m.forEach<Transform,Movement>([](ecs::Entity<System>& e)